rahi-lab/YeaZ-GUI/readme.md

 2. Added a keyboard short-cut for the cell change ID function.
 3. Fixed a bug in the cell-cell boundary test.
 4. Turn off cell numbers while using the brush of eraser to avoid significant system slow-down.
+5. Added a command-line script to run the neural network from the command line

 ## Installation